p4tc-dev/docs/why-p4tc.md

 to specifying their hardware datapath requirements to NIC vendors with P4.

 From this perspective:
-Think of a P4 program as an abstraction language for the datapath i.e it describes the *datapath behavior*.
-And think of P4TC as manifesting the datapath definition.
+Think of a P4 program as an *abstraction language for the datapath* i.e it describes the *datapath behavior*.
+And think of P4TC as manifesting the datapath definition for both hardware offloading and kernel/software.

 While P4 may have shortcomings it is the only game in town and we are compelled enough to add support for it in the kernel.